SovereignCloudStack/standards/Standards/scs-0302-v2-domain-manager-role.md

 Usage of domains by itself allows to implement a form of self-service management by the customer.
 Only identity resources are owned by domains (with projects being also identity resources).
-Other services use projects to for resources isolation.
+Other services use projects for resources isolation.
 They do not need to be domain aware.

 Using domains allows implementing [domain